Paper or plastic?

-- Discarded plastic bags take up scarce landfill space and once buried they can take up to 1,000 years to degrade.
+- Discarded plastic bags take up scarce landfill space.
+Once buried they can take up to 1,000 years to degrade.

 What about paper?
 Paper bags are less of a burden on the environment.
 For example, they degrade more quickly than plastic and are less harmful to wildlife.
 But, compared to plastic, they require more energy to produce and more landfill space to dispose of.

 So which should you use, plastic or paper?
 The answer is: neither!
-There is an environmentally friendly and inexpensive alternative: reusable cloth or canvas bags.
+There is an environmentally friendly and inexpensive alternative: reusable bags.
+Reusable bags are:

 - Low impact - Most reusable bags are made from natural fibers and are therefore biodegradable.

-- Durable - Reusable bags, properly cared for, will last for years
+- Durable - Reusable bags, properly cared for, will last for many years

 - Sturdy - Reusable bags allow you to carry large amounts of goods safely and conveniently.